hpi-swa-teaching/TabletopUI/packages/TabletopUI-Core.package/TTCharacter.class/README.md

-A TTCharacter is a participant in the game which gets either controlled by a player or the gamemaster
+I am a participant in the game which gets either controlled by a player or the gamemaster

 Instance Variables
 	name:		<String>